masterqwerty/ultrasound-python/README.md

 #### `propagate(mu, z)`

 Calculate the intensity of the beam after it has propagated through a material for a given distance.
+Returns the final intensity.

 ```python
 us.propagate(0.9, 3)